|Time||TTh: 2:40-3:55pm||Place||501 Northwest Corner|

 Four homework assignments, a midterm and a final exam.
 Each student in the course is allowed a total of 4 late days on homeworks with no questions asked; after that, 10% per late day will be deducted from the homework grade, unless you have a note from your doctor.
 Do not use these up early!
 Save them for real emergencies.

 We will use Google Cloud for the course.
-Stay tuned on how to sign up for course credits.
+Instructions for setting up the cloud can be found here.

 Speech and Language Processing, 2nd Edition, by Jurafsky and Martin.
-It will be available from the University Bookstore, as well as from Amazon and other online providers.
+It will be available from Book Culture, as well as from Amazon and other online providers.
 It should also be on reserve in the Engineering Library.

 Neural Network Methods for Natural Language Processing by Yoav Goldberg.
 It is available online but you can also purchase hard copy from the publisher.

 This syllabus is still subject to change.
 Readings may change.
 But it will give you a good idea of what we will cover.